AstaJoks/space-quiz/README.md

     <td>Yes</td>
   </tr>
   <tr>
-    <td>The quiz questions runs without any issues and as expected</td>
+    <td>The quiz questions run without any issues and as expected(10 out of 20 questions randomly run when a new quiz starts)</td>
     <td>Yes</td>
   </tr>
   <tr>